MPC-SoK/frameworks/README.md

 This repository contains a collection of sample programs for a variety of multi-party computation (MPC) frameworks.
 For ease of examination, we have set up each framework in a Docker container.
 This minimizes the effort required to test framework functionality.

-This repository accompanies the paper _SoK: General-Purpose Compilers for Secure Multi-party Computation_.
-It includes three sample programs for each of 12 frameworks.
-We include additional documentation on each framework in the [wiki](https://github.com/mpc-sok/frameworks/wiki).
+This repository accompanies the paper _SoK: General-Purpose Compilers for Secure Multi-party Computation_, (link coming 1 Nov 2018), which includes a thorough evaluation of each framework across usability and architectural criteria.
+For a gentler introduction to MPC and this project, please read our [Layperson's Guide](https://github.com/MPC-SoK/frameworks/wiki/A-Layperson%27s-Guide).

+We include a complete build environment and three sample programs for each of 12 frameworks (additional documentation of each framework can be found in the [wiki](https://github.com/mpc-sok/frameworks/wiki) pages).
 Each framework directory includes a `Dockerfile` and `install.sh` script, described below.
 There is a `README` that describes some relevant architecture along with instructions to compile, run, and modify examples.
 The `source` directory holds the sample programs and any additional code (including patches, vim syntax highlighting, and input generation scripts).

 ## About Sample Programs